jackofall1232/ask-adam-lite/readme.txt

 = How do I upgrade to Pro? =
 Pro adds advanced features like multiple providers, real-time search, profiles, and theme controls.
 You can learn more at [askadamit.com](https://www.askadamit.com).

-= How do I remove my API key? =
-Just clear the API key field in the Assistant tab and click "Save Settings."
-This will erase the stored key from your site.

 == Screenshots ==